 Sue’s Trial was an entirely circumstantial case; no witnesses, no body, no motive, no murder weapon, no forensics against Sue and loads of missed suspects.
 Bob’s body has never found.
 Despite this, there was an elephant in the court room – a massive puddle size DNA sample found on the deck of the yacht.
 DNA that proves someone else was aboard.
 The owner of the DNA lied about her whereabouts.
 And police just forgot about her.

 The Tasmania Police investigation was deeply flawed, devoid of accepted crime scene principles and procedures, and thorough crime scene analysis.
 The forensics were problematic.
 Police just cherry-picked what forensics they wanted.
 Witnesses were mistaken.
 Some lied, others never located.
 Tunnel vision was rampant, early in the investigation and continues today.
 Key exhibits remain untested.

 The justice system has failed Sue.
 The jury were presented with speculation on how Bob was killed and what murder weapon was used.
 An eye witness has now broken her silence after ten years and said on national TV that she was there and saw her ex-boyfriend bludgeon Bob Chappell.
 Her DNA confirms her presence.
 Despite Sue being granted the right to appeal, her appeal process has dragged on for years.
 She is assisted by lawyers and experts working for free.

 Books and films are helping to provide the untold story.
 Southern Justice is a must read.
-Undercurrent TV seres on air on Channel 7, now on 7Plus.
+Undercurrent TV seres on air on Channel 7, now on 7Plus and on TUBI.
 Civil Liberties Australia calls for a Royal Commission.
 Wrongfulconvictionsreport.org

 WHAT CAN YOU DO?